pfarrell/pfarrell.github.com/_posts/2012-02-19-challenges.markdown

 * Black coffee or no coffee
 * Perform every development task without leaving vim
   * that means: buffers, :!, and :vsp
-* Use screen so your sessions lives for days
+* Use screen so your session lives for days
 * Develop without an internet connection
   * local pdfs or dead tree *only*
 * detach the mouse, disable the touchpad